 2. Find out her favorite words and affirmations and use them often.

 If you have never heard of birth affirmations, now is a good time to google the term.
 Using positive, uplifting language in the birth room can create the right environment your partner needs.

 Listen as she describes how she pictures her birth.
 What words does she use?

 A big one for me was trust.
-Trusting my body, baby, birth team, and the location was a big part of me having birth experiences I wanted and felt confident in.
+Trusting my body, baby, birth team, and the location was a big part of me having the empowering birth experiences I wanted and felt confident in.

 3. Take time to learn about birth.
 Don’t leave it up to her to teach you.